 Spices can make miracles and a mixture of Indian spices can transform an ordinary vegetable into a highly palatable side-dish, a cheap meat cut into a fantastic curry and a big bag of cheap, watery tomatoes into a luscious chutney.
 I learnt the latter last year, when, having bought a bag of rather bland looking tomatoes, I tried to transform them into the ketchup according to my favourite, Jeffrey Steingarten’s recipe.
 The result was very disappointing and so far from the one obtained with high quality tomatoes, I decided to look for a different preserving idea.

 After some research I managed to save the remaining couple of kilos with an Indian chutney recipe, which really acted as a magic wand.
 The result is complex, slightly sour, slightly sweet, with an intense tomato flavour and a hot kick from the chili peppers.
-I don’t remember where I have found it or if I have modified it (I suppose I did), but needless to say, this chutney is simply breathtaking if made with aromatic and ripe tomatoes.
-As usually the chili amount depends on everyone’s preference and on the chili variety.
+I don’t remember how I had this idea (I certainly was inspired by Indian recipes!), but needless to say, this chutney is simply breathtaking if made with aromatic and ripe tomatoes.
+As usually the chili amount depends on everyone’s preference and on the chilli variety.
 I use it as a sauce with deep-fried chicken (Chicken Karaage is a good example), with toasted sandwiches, with sausages…

 Special equipment: a food mill (a sieve and a spoon may be used instead, but it takes much longer)